Skip to main content

 Waste hierarchy: waste prevention, reuse, recycle, energy recovery, and disposal

-For items that cannot be reused, the next step is to check whether they can be recycled.
-Exeter College collects dry mixed recycling, mixed glass recycling and food waste separately.
+In all other sites the university’s waste collector SELECT collects dry mixed recycling, mixed glass recycling and food waste according to the rules displayed below.
 Only the remaining non-recyclable and non-hazardous items should go into general waste.

 Dry mixed recycling